SAP/python-pyodata/docs/usage/updating.rst

 Encode OData URL Path
 -------------------------------------------

-Sometimes services expect the path to be percent encoded.
-This can especially be important when special variable types are key fields like Date type, where a ':' will appear in the path.
-In this case you can use an optional parameter to make the request encode the path.
-Per default the variable encode_path is set to False.
+By default the paths of requests are percent encoded.
+However if this is not what you API expects, you can disable the encoding with the variable encode_path by setting it to False.

 .. code-block:: python

-    update_request = northwind.entity_sets.Customers.update_entity(CustomerID='ALFKI', encode_path=True)
+    update_request = northwind.entity_sets.Customers.update_entity(CustomerID='ALFKI', encode_path=False)